Honoring the legacy of the Richmond 34

 The Valentine has a sit-in exhibit using actual chairs from the lunch counter. | Photo via @thevalentinerva

-This Tues., Feb.
-22 marks 62 years since 34 Virginia Union University students were arrested at a sit-in protest in downtown Richmond.
+This Sunday, Feb.
+22, marks 66 years since a group of 34 Virginia Union University (VUU) students were arrested during a sit-in protest in downtown Richmond.

 The history

-Several days of marches and sit-ins went without incident, with students marching from Martin E. Gray Hall through downtown Richmond.
-It wasn’t until a few dozen sat down at the famous all-white Richmond Room — the lunch counter at the then-segregated Thalhimers department store — that police got involved.
+Multiple days of marches and sit-ins went without incident.
+It wasn’t until a few dozen protesters sat down and asked for service at the famous “whites-only” Richmond Room — the lunch counter at the then-segregated Thalhimers department store — that police got involved.

 A Historic National Marker ceremony in Richmond.